RSS/Atom feed Twitter

 Anyone have another technique?

-Sigdrifa77 member for about 12 years Sigdrifa77 1 comment rated this topic with 5/5
+Sigdrifa77 member for almost 13 years Sigdrifa77 1 comment rated this topic with 5/5

 Works great!
 Took some tweaks for my picture, though.
 I had a picture with darker hair and a lighter background.
 In the channel mixer it was impossible to get the background darker than the hair.
 So I made it lighter instead, and in step 7 masked with black instead of white.
 When I was done masking, I inverted the colors.
 Thanks a lot!